 What Do Fiddle Leaf Figs Fruits Look Like?

-Fiddle-leaf fig fruits are rounded green figs borne where the stem and branches meet.
+Fiddle leaf fig fruits are rounded green figs borne where the stems and branches meet.
 They often grow in twos or threes.
 Inside, they look like a typical fig, full of seeds with little flesh.

 Will My Fiddle Leaf Fig Produce Flowers?